fedora-riscv/releng/docs/source/sop_mass_rebuild.rst

 =============================================================

-Firstly, describe the mass rebuild for maintainers; why it's being done, and how they can opt out.
-See `the Fedora 12 example`_.
+Firstly, describe the mass rebuild for maintainers; why it's being done, and how they can opt out in a wiki page.
+See `the Fedora 26 example`_.

-Secondly, send an email to fedora-devel mailing list about your next action.

 == Update releng scripts ==